-Youth Job Connection: Summer provides a highly specialized set of services that can be customized to the participant's needs.
-All participants who access Youth Job Connection: Summer are required to participate in the first three components.
-Education and work transitions support are available for all participants, but are not mandatory.
+Youth Job Connection provides a highly specialized set of services that can be customized to the participant's needs.
+All participants who access Youth Job Connection must participate in the first three components.
+Education and work transitions support are available for all participants but are not mandatory.